rwjblue/cal-rs/README.md

 - Display a calendar for a given month and year
 - Customize the first day of the week (Sunday or Monday)
+- On macOS the first day of the week is determined by the system preference (via System Settings > General > Language & Region > First day of week)
 - Automatically defaults to the current month and year if not specified

 ## Usage